 Issue/risk Recommendation Agreed management action/timing operate as expected due to home working.

-14. Medium to long term financial planning

-The Council operates a 3-year budget cycle, with 2020/21 being the final year in the current cycle.
+14. Medium to long term financial planning The impact of Covid-19 in the medium to long term are Superseded by Action Plan point 8.
+The Council operates a 3- year budget cycle, with 2020/21 being the final year in the current cycle.
 Due to the impact of Covid-19, the Council decided in June 2020 that they would adopt a single year approach for the 2021/22 budget.
-The intention is that they will revert to 3-year budget setting for 2022-25, when it is hoped that multi-year settlements will be available from Government.
+The intention is that they will revert to 3-year budget setting for 2022-25, when it is expected to be significant.
+The Council will need to revise its financial plans to address the challenges once greater clarity is received on the financial flexibilities to be permitted by the Scottish Government.